Inkthirsty/cute-email-spammer/README.md

 ## info
 - intentionally slow because python is shit and i dont know any other programming languages
-- u can flood inboxes of people u don't like
+- u can flood ur inbox
 - i didn't bother with optimisation
 - around 70% success rate (some apis might have changed how they work because of me lol)
 - i live in the uk so some apis may not work for you